dashbird/site/content/blog/what-is-serverless-architecture.md

 ## Conclusion

 Serverless architecture is something you implement if you are in need of it.
 If not, learn more about it, and you might discover that you need it, but you weren’t aware of that fact, yet.
-Feel free to comment in the comment section below or visit our [blog](/blog/) and find an article of interest to start a discussion with other readers!
-Feel free send us a question, and we’ll gladly help you out with any doubts that might concern you.

-___

-_We aim to improve [Dashbird](https://dashbird.io/) every day and user feedback is extremely important for that, so [please let us know](mailto:support@dashbird.io) if you have any feedback about these improvements and new features!
-We would really appreciate it!_
+If you'd like to learn more about a real life example of Shamrock Trading Corp successfully migrating from a traditional cluster to serverless architecture, and find out more about their winning strategy in doing so, dowload this [free case study](https://sls.dashbird.io/going-serverless-case-study).